Kevin-Mok/grocery-finder/README.md

 search bar.

 Also note that the store values are colored in relation to the other stores' values.
-For example, the lowest cart price will be green and the highest red;
-this applies to all the values.
+For example, the lowest cart price will be green, the highest red and middling values yellow-orange.
+This applies to all the values.

 ## Modify User Settings
 1. Hover over the profile icon on the top left of the navbar.